krynv/microservices-example/README.md

 # microservices-example
- An example of how to use microservices in NodeJS
+ An example of how to create and use microservices in NodeJS